solygambas/next-projects/05-djevents/README.md

 - creating a user dashboard and associating events with users.
 - guarding routes to add, edit, delete event and upload image.
 - displaying maps with MapQuest Geocoding API, Mapbox and ReactMapGL.
-- deploying Strapi backend on [Heroku](https://strapi.io/documentation/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.html).
+- deploying Strapi backend on Railway.
 - deploying frontend on Vercel.

 Based on [Next.js Dev to Deployment](https://www.udemy.com/course/nextjs-dev-to-deployment/) by Brad Traversy (2021).